 Today and Tomorrow

-Employment of emergency medical technicians (EMTs) and paramedics is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
-Emergencies, such as car crashes, natural disasters, and acts of violence, will continue to require the skills of EMTs and paramedics.
+Employment opportunities for paramedics is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+Emergencies, such as car crashes, natural disasters, and acts of violence, will continue to require the services of skilled Paramedics.

 Note: All Occupations includes all occupations in the U.S. Economy.
 Source: U.S. Bureau of Labor Statistics, Occupational Employment Statistics